CUBRID/cubrid-manual/en/sql/function/json_fn.rst

   Returns a json array of json paths or a single json path which contain json strings matching the given search_str.
   The matching is performed by applying the LIKE operator on internal json strings and search_str.
 Same rules apply for the escape_char and search_str of JSON_SEARCH as for their counter-parts from the LIKE operator.
+  For further description of LIKE-related arguments rules refer to :ref:`like-expr`.

   Using 'one' as one/all argument will cause the json_search to stop after the first match is found.
   On the other hand, 'all' will force json_search to gather all paths matching the given search_str.